Aaron's Running Story

 40 is Just a Number

-At the spot where my GPS told me that I had completed my 40th mile of my weekend -- on a trail at Lake Waban -- I gave the following speech to about 8 friends who were still with me at that point in the run: "What have I learned this weekend?
-I've learned that 40 is just a number.""
+At the spot where my GPS told me that I had completed the 40th mile of my weekend -- on a trail at Lake Waban -- I gave the following speech to about 8 friends who were still with me at that point in the run: "What have I learned this weekend?
+I've learned that 40 is just a number."

 My birthday runs have become an annual tradition, with group runs over the course of 3 or 4 days to get the miles in.
 And it's a bit contagious.